lofim/dsg/README.md

 ## Usage version 0.1 (design)

-Version 0.1 is intended to test a UX of the CLI tool.
+Version 0.1 is intended to test the UX of CLI interface.

 ### Roadmap

 - [x] basic generator from model to DDL
 - [x] handle basic constraints (UNIQUE)
-- [ ] json model representation reader
+- [x] json model representation reader
 - [ ] json schema validation (jsonschema or boon?)
 - [ ] have introspector to model command
 - [ ] semantic value generation based on faker annotations